-We will make the award to a person who demonstrates an ongoing and current commitment to teacher research through the following criteria:
+Applicants must demonstrate their ongoing and current commitment to teacher research through the following criteria:

-- a continuing commitment to the generation of teacher knowledge and to the exploration of the value of this knowledge with other teachers
+- A continuing commitment to the generation of teacher knowledge and to the exploration of the value of this knowledge with other teachers.

-- a commitment to the promotion of their ideas and research with teachers and other relevant groups
+- A commitment to the promotion of their ideas and research with teachers and other relevant groups.

-- clear evidence of the impact of their work in their professional context.
-In many cases this will mean within their school (however, it could, of course mean an impact wider than this)
+- Clear evidence of the impact of their work in their professional context.
+In many cases this will mean within their school.
+However, it could of course mean an impact wider than this.